projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vm-management.rst

 Post-launched User VMs
 ======================

-DM is taking control of post-launched User VMs' state transition after SOS boot up, and it calls VM APIs through hypercalls.
+DM is taking control of post-launched User VMs' state transition after Service VM boot up, and it calls VM APIs through hypercalls.

-SOS user level service like Life-Cycle-Service and tool like Acrnd may work together with DM to launch or stop a User VM.
+Service VM user level service like Life-Cycle-Service and tool like Acrnd may work together with DM to launch or stop a User VM.
 Please refer to ACRN tool introduction for more details.